ahabegger/CA-2-HCOMB/README.md

 - **Enhancements in Report Generation**: The clarity and user-friendliness of the generated reports in the current version of CA-2-HCOMB need improvement.
 Revamping the report generation process to produce more comprehensible and accessible output is a crucial area for enhancement.

-## Licensing
+## Licensing & Credits

-CA-2-HCOMB is released as open-source software under the MIT License.
+CA-2-HCOMB is released as open-source software under the [MIT License](https://github.com/ahabegger/CA-2-HCOMB/blob/main/LICENSE).
 This license permits users to modify and distribute the software according to the license's stipulations.

+[TM-Align](https://zhanggroup.org/TM-score/) used in Python wrapper TM-Tools is developed by Yang Zhang and Jianyi Yang, and the software version 20210224 is licensed under the MIT license.
+The TM-Align algorithm is described in the following paper:
+- Y. Zhang, J. Skolnick, _Scoring function for automated assessment of protein structure template quality_, Proteins, 57: 702-710 (2004).
+[Link](https://pubmed.ncbi.nlm.nih.gov/15476259/)
+- J. Xu, Y. Zhang, _How significant is a protein structure similarity with TM-score=0.5?_ Bioinformatics, 26, 889-895 (2010).
+[Link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2913670/)

+[TM-Tools](https://pypi.org/project/tmtools/) wrapper and modifications are also released under the MIT License.

+[Pandas](https://pandas.pydata.org/docs/) is an open source, BSD-licensed dependency.

+[NumPy](https://github.com/numpy/numpy/tree/main) is an open source, BSD-licensed dependency.

+[Requests](https://pypi.org/project/requests/) uses the Apache Software License (Apache 2.0).

+[NGLView](https://pypi.org/project/nglview/) is released under the MIT License.

+[Matplotlib](https://pypi.org/project/matplotlib/) is released under the Python Software Foundation License (PSF).

+[BioPython](https://pypi.org/project/biopython/) is open source and released under the Biopython License Agreement and BSD License ([See Details](https://github.com/biopython/biopython/blob/master/LICENSE.rst)).

+[Dr. Khodakhast Bibak](https://sites.miamioh.edu/khodakhast-bibaks-homepage/?_ga=2.165577279.1008085691.1706802775-453988590.1704227413) advised at each step of the development of this project, and his guidance was invaluable.

 ## Contact